yang-yifeng/yang-yifeng.github.io/_pages/teaching.md

 <h3 class="section-title">Module Leader</h3>

-- **MECH0103: Ship Structures** — Module Leader, UCL (06/2024 – Now).
+**MECH0103: Ship Structures**
+Module Coordinator, University College London (06/2024 – Now).
-Covers the design and structural strength assessment of advanced marine vehicles, as well as advanced design and computational methods in ship engineering.
-I lead a team of one Tutor and two PGTAs, deliver MSc lectures, and coordinate all related activities.
-Received **100% student satisfaction** in end-of-term feedback.
+The module addresses the design and structural strength assessment of advanced marine vehicles, with emphasis on modern design principles and computational methods in ship engineering.
+As module coordinator, I oversee a teaching team comprising one Tutor and two PGTAs.
+My responsibilities include delivering lectures to MSc students and coordinating all associated teaching activities.